trinker/formality/README.md

 [**tagger**](https://github.com/trinker/tagger) package to conduct formality analysis.
 Heylighen (1999) and Heylighen & Dewaele (2002,
 1999) have given the *F-measure* as a measure of how *contextual* or *formal* language is.
-Language is considered formal when it contains much of the information directly in the text, whereas, contextual language relies on shared experiences to more efficiently dialogue with others.
+Language is considered more formal when it contains much of the information directly in the text, whereas, contextual language relies on shared experiences to more efficiently dialogue with others.